 - Affidavit of Delayed Registration of Birth if the Report of Birth is filed more than one (1) year after applicant's birth date - bring one (1) signed original and three (3) photocopies

-- Affidavit to Use the Surname of the Father if parents are not married and the parents would like the applicant to bear the father's surname (if not filed, the applicant will automatically bear the surname of the mother) - bring one (1) signed original and three (3) photocopies
+- Affidavit to Use the Surname of the Father executed by the mother, if parents are not married and the parents would like the applicant to bear the father's surname (if not filed, the applicant will automatically bear the surname of the mother) - bring one (1) signed original and three (3) photocopies

-- Affidavit of Admission of Paternity if parents are not married and the parents would like the applicant to bear the father's surname (if not filed, the applicant will automatically bear the surname of the mother) - bring one (1) signed original and three (3) photocopies
+- Affidavit of Admission of Paternity executed by the father, if parents are not married and the parents would like the applicant to bear the father's surname (if not filed, the applicant will automatically bear the surname of the mother) - bring one (1) signed original and three (3) photocopies

 - Payment of Fees (Note: Fees for affidavits are separate from the fee for Report of Birth.)

 If applying by post, please send your documents and self-addressed envelope to the Embassy's mailing address: